pyro-ppl/numpyro/README.md

 To use **NumPyro on the GPU**, you need to install CUDA first and then use the following pip command:
 ```
+# change `cuda111` to your CUDA version number, e.g. for CUDA 10.2 use `cuda102`
-pip install numpyro[cudaXXY] -f https://storage.googleapis.com/jax-releases/jax_releases.html
+pip install numpyro[cuda111] -f https://storage.googleapis.com/jax-releases/jax_releases.html
 ```
-where `XXY` is your CUDA XX.Y version number, e.g., for CUDA 10.2 use `cuda[102]` in the above.
 If you need further guidance, please have a look at the [JAX GPU installation instructions](https://github.com/google/jax#pip-installation-gpu-cuda).

-To run **NumPyro on Cloud TPUs**, you need to setup the TPU backend as detailed in the [Cloud TPU VM JAX Quickstart Guide](https://cloud.google.com/tpu/docs/jax-quickstart-tpu-vm).
+To run **NumPyro on Cloud TPUs**, you can look at some [JAX on Cloud TPU examples](https://github.com/google/jax/tree/master/cloud_tpu_colabs).

+For Cloud TPU VM, you need to setup the TPU backend as detailed in the [Cloud TPU VM JAX Quickstart Guide](https://cloud.google.com/tpu/docs/jax-quickstart-tpu-vm).
 After you have verified that the TPU backend is properly set up, you can install NumPyro using the `pip install numpyro` command.

 > **Default Platform:** JAX will use GPU by default if CUDA-supported `jaxlib` package is installed.
 You can use [set_platform](http://num.pyro.ai/en/stable/utilities.html#set-platform) utility `numpyro.set_platform("cpu")` to switch to CPU at the beginning of your program.